saeeda12/C-plus-plus-Tutorial/(4)C++ Control Flow.md

 ####Note
 I have created a fopc.cpp file with all the loops and Flow of Program Control statements, and attached it to my repository.
 I have commented out all the statements, except the first one-condition if-else statement.
+All the statements are within the main function - just un-comment whichever ones you want to test.
 You can download the file and try running it yourselves in your compiler!
 Play around with the statements too - see what works and what doesn't work!